 A Simple List of Coping Strategies for Kids

 It’s always good to have a wide variety of coping skills ready to use at any moment.
 That’s because kids might find different strategies work better depending on each unique situation they face.
-If you are looking for ideas and practices to introduce a variety of techniques, check out this 32-page Resiliency Guide for Kids.
+If you are looking for ideas and practices to introduce a variety of techniques, check out this 32-page Self-Care Guide for Kids.
 It is packed with actionable tips and tools to help your child discover their unique coping skills.

-Below are a few different challenges and the coping strategies that can help.
+Below are a few different challenges and coping strategies that can help.
 (Even as an adult, you might find a lot of these are pretty helpful for you, too!)